MVC in Pimcore

 - View - defines what is presented to the user (the "template")

-- Controller - Controllers brings all the patterns together, they manipulate models, decide which view to display, etc.
+- Controller - Controllers bring all the patterns together, they manipulate models, decide which view to display, etc.

 If you don't know the MVC pattern please read this article first.

-The MVC module of Pimcore built on top of the Zend Framework.
-If you are new to the Zend Framework or the ZF MVC you can read about controllers in the Zend Framework manual.
+The MVC module of Pimcore is built on top of Symfony.
+If you are new to Symfony you can read about controllers in the Symfony manual.
 With this knowledge learning Pimcore will be much easier and faster.

 Basic file structure and naming conventions

-But all Pimcore plugins and other modules follow the same pattern and you will always find the folders
+All Pimcore plugins and other modules follow the same pattern.

 The following sub chapters provide insight into details of the Pimcore MVC structure and explain the topics